NFCS Sectoral Adaptation Plan Support

 Sectoral Adaptation Plans Guidelines

 Sectoral Adaptation Plans are now underway following the publication of the 2024 National Adaptation Framework (NAF).
-The associated Sectoral Guidelines document has now been published (which you can find below), paving the way for sectors to start the process.
+The associated Sectoral Planning Guidelines, published by the Department of Environment, Climate and Communications, provides guidance on how to develop a climate adapation plan.

-The guidelines document sets out 6 steps for developing your plan.
-This page provides a detailed explanation of each of these steps below, to aid in the preparation of your SAP.
+These guidelines set out 6 steps for developing your plan.
+This webpage provides an explanation of each of these steps below, highlighting climate services from a range of suppliers that may aid in the preparation of your SAP.
 The NFCS across all its members, can support the development of SAPs at each and every step.

 To find out more about any of the below supports, contact the NFCS Helpdesk.